boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 # IANA Considerations

-A set of requested IANA actions are described in the main document.
+Sections 4 to 7 include actions for IANA.
 These actions are not repeated here.

-This document also requests IANA to update the reference clause of the "IPFIX Information Elements" subregistry with the reference to this document.
+This document also requests IANA to update the reference clause of the "IPFIX Information Elements" registry {{IANA-IPFIX}} with the reference to this document.

 ## IPFIX Subregistry for IPv6 Extension Headers

-This document requests IANA to create a new subregistry entitled "ipv6ExtensionHeaders Bits" under the IANA IPFIX registry {{IANA-IPFIX}}.
+This document requests IANA to create a new registry entitled "ipv6ExtensionHeaders Bits" under the IANA IPFIX registry group {{IANA-IPFIX}}.

-The initial values of this subregistry are as follows:
+The initial values of this registry are as follows:

 ~~~
-   Bit    IPv6 Option   Description
+   Bit Label   IPv6     Description
+               Option
-    0, DST      60       Destination option header
+    0  DST      60      Destination Options for IPv6
-    1, HOP       0       Hop-by-hop option header
+    1  HOP       0      IPv6 Hop-by-Hop Option
-    2, U                 Unassigned
+    2                   Unassigned
-    3, UNK               Unknown Layer 4 header
+    3  UNK              Unknown Layer 4 header
                         (compressed, encrypted, not supported)
-    4, FRA0     44       Fragment header - first fragment
+    4  FRA0     44      Fragment header - first fragment
-    5, RH       43       Routing header
+    5  RH       43      Routing header
-    6, FRA1     44       Fragmentation header - not first fragment
+    6  FRA1     44      Fragmentation header - not first fragment
     7 to 11             Unassigned
-    12, MOB     135      IPv6 mobility [RFC3775]
+    12 MOB     135      Mobility Header
-    13, ESP      50      Encrypted security payload
+    13 ESP      50      Encapsulating Security Payload
-    14, AH       51      Authentication Header
+    14 AH       51      Authentication Header
-    15, PAY     108      Payload compression header
+    15 PAY     108      Payload compression header
-    16, HIP     139      Host Identity Protocol
+    16 HIP     139      Host Identity Protocol
-    17, SHIM6   140      Shim6 Protocol
+    17 SHIM6   140      Shim6 Protocol
     18         253      Use for experimentation and testing
     19         254      Use for experimentation and testing
     20 to 255           Unassigned
 ~~~

-Values are not added directly into this subregistry.
-When a new code is assigned to an IPv6 EH in {{IPv6-EH}}, a free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" subregistry and the subregistry is udpated with the details that mirror the assigned EH.

-IANA is requested to add this note to {{IPv6-EH}}:
+Values are not added directly into this registry.
+When a new code is assigned to an IPv6 EH in {{IPv6-EH}}, a free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" registry and the registry is updated with the details that mirror the assigned EH.
+IANA is requested to add the following note to the new registry:

 Note:
+: Values are not added directly into this registry.
+New codes are assigned to an IPv6 EH in {{IPv6-EH}}.

+Also, IANA is requested to add the following note to {{IPv6-EH}}:

+Note:
-: When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header [NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.
+: When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header.
+[NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.
+Deprecated values or modifications to existing registrations must be mirrored in [NEW_IPFIX_IPv6EH_SUBREGISTRY].

+> Note to the RFC Editor: Please replace [NEW_IPFIX_IPv6EH_SUBREGISTRY] with the link used by IANA for this new registry.

 --- back